input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 ![Lock box sidechain to mainchain part 1](./07-ModularisingTokenHandling/McTokenSidechainToMainchain.svg)

+## Simplifications with VersionOracle

+With VersionOracle implementation, all scripts must be referenced via the VersionOracle, and no currency symbol or validator hash references should be used as parameters.

+In the present proposal, we introduced a `LockBoxOracleMintingPolicy`, which can be simplified by the VersionOracle: the VersionOracle will hold references to the LockBox addresses.
+As we're using a bounded number of Lockboxes, this should be a range of scriptIds (for example: 120-129).

+## Costs

+The flow of claiming and burning sidechain-owned tokens will be as described in [SIP-09][SIP-09].

+Mainchain-owned tokens are locked to and released from a lockbox, which has different fees involved.
+As the verification logic is basically identical, including the double spend preventing distributed set, and both action require an intermediary token (`RealeaseToken` for mainchain-owned tokens, `ScToken` for sidechain-owned tokens), we estimate that the fees of unlocking from the lockbox will have a similar fee as claiming a sidechain-owned token.

 [^refEnablingBlockchainInnovations]: Back, A., Corallo, M., Dashjr, L., Friedenbach, M., Maxwell, G., Miller, A.K., Poelstra, A., Timón, J., & Wuille,
 P. (2014).
 Enabling Blockchain Innovations with Pegged Sidechains.